Scrappers salvage metal from a destroyed building in Port-au-Prince Haiti.… (Brian Vander Brug / Los Angeles…)

 The earthquake's boon to scavenging is steel.
 For days, residents have loaded knots of the rebar onto bwet, wooden carts that sinewy men use to haul impossibly heavy loads across town.

-As a mason, Renel Francois, 35, had a hacksaw and a growing pile of rebar.
+A mason, Renel Francois, 35, had a hacksaw and a growing pile of rebar.
 He hadn't decided whether to sell it or use it to rebuild his house.

 He pointed furiously at his stomach.
 "I am hungry," he said.